Periodontal (gum) disease

 What is it?

 Periodontal disease affects the gums and bone supporting your teeth.
-It is caused by sticky plague and hard deposits of tartar.
+It is caused by sticky plaque and hard deposits of tartar.
 It usually happens when the teeth and gums are not kept clean enough.
 If you have very bad gum disease, you may have inherited it or you have a problem with your general health which needs to be investigated.

 Gum disease has two stages: